Skyghost090/Dynamic-Apk/README.md

 ![Stars](https://img.shields.io/github/stars/skyghost090/Dynamic-Apk)
 ![Licence](https://img.shields.io/github/license/skyghost090/Dynamic-Apk)
 ![Issues](https://img.shields.io/github/issues/skyghost090/Dynamic-Apk)

-## Descrição
+## Description

-O **Dynamic APK** é um aplicativo inovador que permite aos usuários instalar outros aplicativos de forma temporária em seus dispositivos.
-Após o uso, o aplicativo será automaticamente desinstalado, mantendo o seu dispositivo limpo e sem resíduos de aplicativos não desejados.
+**Dynamic APK** is an innovative app that allows users to install other apps temporarily on their devices.
+After use, the app will be automatically uninstalled, keeping your device clean and free from unwanted app leftovers.

-Este app é ideal para testes rápidos de aplicativos, experimentação de novas funcionalidades ou para evitar o acúmulo de apps no dispositivo.
+This app is ideal for quick app testing, experimenting with new features, or avoiding the accumulation of apps on the device.

-## Funcionalidades
+## Features

-- **Instalação Temporária**: Instale aplicativos em seu dispositivo por um período determinado.
+- **Temporary Installation**: Install apps on your device for a specified period.
-- **Desinstalação Automática**: Após o tempo definido ou uso do aplicativo, o **Dynamic APK** remove automaticamente o aplicativo instalado.
+- **Automatic Uninstallation**: After the defined time or use of the app, **Dynamic APK** automatically removes the installed app.
-- **Sem Resíduos**: Não deixa dados ou arquivos desnecessários após a desinstalação.
+- **No Residue**: It does not leave unnecessary data or files after uninstallation.
-- **Compatibilidade**: Suporta instalação de aplicativos via Google Play ou arquivos APK externos.
+- **Compatibility**: Supports installation of apps from Google Play or external APK files.

-## Como Funciona
+## How It Works

-1. **Instalar o Dynamic APK**: Baixe o aplicativo na Play Store ou de outra fonte confiável.
+1. **Install Dynamic APK**: Download the app from the Play Store or from a trusted source.
-2. **Selecionar o Aplicativo**: Escolha o aplicativo que você deseja instalar temporariamente.
+2. **Select the App**: Choose the app you wish to install temporarily.
-3. **Definir o Período de Tempo**: Determine quanto tempo o aplicativo ficará instalado.
+3. **Set the Time Period**: Decide how long the app will stay installed.
-4. **Usar o Aplicativo**: Utilize o aplicativo instalado normalmente, como uma instalação convencional.
+4. **Use the App**: Use the installed app as you would with a regular installation.
-5. **Desinstalação Automática**: Após o tempo definido ou uso, o **Dynamic APK** desinstala o aplicativo automaticamente.
+5. **Automatic Uninstallation**: After the set time or once the app is used, **Dynamic APK** will uninstall it automatically.

-## Casos de Uso
+## Use Cases

-- **Testar novos aplicativos**: Experimente apps sem compromisso ou sem necessidade de instalação permanente.
+- **Test New Apps**: Try out apps without commitment or the need for a permanent installation.
-- **Evitar acúmulo de aplicativos**: Instale apenas os apps necessários por um curto período e não ocupe espaço no dispositivo.
+- **Avoid App Bloat**: Only install the apps you need for a short period, preventing unnecessary storage usage on your device.
-- **Testar funcionalidades**: Experimente novos recursos de aplicativos sem precisar deixar o app instalado permanentemente.
+- **Test Features**: Experiment with new app features without needing to keep the app installed permanently.

-## Contribuições
+## Contributing

-Este é um projeto de código aberto e você é bem-vindo para contribuir!
-Para colaborar, siga os seguintes passos:
+This is an open-source project, and contributions are welcome!
+To collaborate, follow these steps:

-1. Faça um fork deste repositório.
+1. Fork this repository.
-2. Crie uma nova branch (`git checkout -b feature/nome-da-feature`).
+2. Create a new branch (`git checkout -b feature/branch-name`).
-3. Faça commit das suas mudanças (`git commit -m 'Adicionando nova funcionalidade'`).
+3. Commit your changes (`git commit -m 'Adding new feature'`).
-4. Envie para o repositório remoto (`git push origin feature/nome-da-feature`).
+4. Push to the remote repository (`git push origin feature/branch-name`).
-5. Abra um Pull Request.
+5. Open a Pull Request.

-## Licença
+## License

-Este projeto é licenciado sob a Licença BSD - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for more details.

 ---

-Com o **Dynamic APK**, você pode experimentar aplicativos sem se preocupar com o acúmulo de dados e espaço.
-Aproveite a instalação e desinstalação fácil e rápida de apps!
+With **Dynamic APK**, you can experiment with apps without worrying about accumulating data and space.
+Enjoy quick and easy installation and uninstallation of apps!